sbryngelson/group-docs/group-syllabus/improving-your-writing.md

 * If you want to describe a figure/table in the results text, it can help to imagine you're giving a seminar.
 What features would you draw your audience's attention to?
 What would you tell people about in the coffee break?

 * Help the reader interpret your figures and tables.
-Don't give them a sixteen panel graph and expect them to spot the main takeaway; if the author can't be bothered to find a key message, the reader almost certaintly won't either.
+Don't give them a sixteen panel graph and expect them to spot the main takeaway; if the author can't be bothered to find a key message, the reader almost certainly won't either.

 * You can probably cut about half your word count if you really need to do, without losing your meaning.
 (I've managed to cut down a bunch of paper submissions into much shorter report formats when really pressed.)